dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ---
-title: "Building a Self-Service Confluent Developer Platform with Backstage and Confluent Cloud"
+title: "Building a Self-Service Confluent Developer Platform with Backstage and Terraform"
 date: 2025-03-16
 draft: false
-summary: "In this blog post you will learn how to create a Self Service Portal for Confluent Clusters using Backstage and Terraform"
+summary: "In this blog post you will learn how to create a Self Service Portal for Confluent Cloud Clusters using Backstage and Terraform"
 tags: ["SelfService"]
 ---